-Time Magazine and Yelp have just released a new study that analyzed the best cities in America for economic opportunity – where small businesses have the best chance of success.
+Time Magazine and Yelp recently released a study that analyzed the best cities in America for economic opportunity – where small businesses have the best chance of success.

 The study uses Yelp’s deep data stores to rank the 50 biggest cities in the country by “economic opportunity”, which is defined by Yelp as “the chance businesses have to stay open, and for new businesses to thrive.”
 They looked at dozens of data points for each business in every city, comparing their ratings, page visits, search frequency, number of times the business has been mapped, and how long each business has been open.

 According to Time Magazine, “the data indicates that Charlotte, N.C. is the highest growth area, driven by success in restaurants and also the wider food industry — grocery stores, bakeries and the like — as well as home services.”
 The #1 ranked Queen City is followed by Jacksonville, FL at #2, Omaha, NE at #3, Orlando, FL at #4, and Charleston, SC at #5.

 Time Magazine also lists out 10 subcategories that made up the overall ranking, including;

 Shopping – Charlotte ranked #3

 Restaurants – Charlotte ranked #6

 Food – Charlotte ranked #1